iutools/iutools/doc/test-plan.md

 Submit form with Enter key
 - Enter morpheme 'tut', then PRESS ENTER
   - Form should be submitted

+## Feedback link

+- Click Feedback, type a message and make sure it gets sent

  ## Action logging